 This is a little bit trickier, but some schools overload their parents with a lot of communication that doesn’t apply to their student.
 While it is important for all of the 8th graders to know about the upcoming DC trip, can you figure out a way to just send that to the parents of the 8th graders?
 The use of “all school” parent communication can lead to parents tuning stuff out because they don’t think it applies to their own specific child.
 Being able to create segments in your email communication will increase your open rates and make sure that the right people are reading your communications.

 When I call the school, do I get a confusing phone tree or a real person that answers?

 As I mentioned before, most millennials don’t want to call the school, but when they do, they want to talk to a real person immediately.
 Does your phone tree make them go through eight different options first before they get the selection to talk to a real person?
 This is a balancing act between having too many phone calls and not enough.

-Your parents will love you if you undertake any initiative that improves communication.
+Your parents will love you if you undertake any initiative that improves communication and makes it easy for parents.
 You should always have a goal of making it as easy as possible to attend your school and ensure that your parents are apprised of updates, information and school news.
 If you make it easy to attend, you will be surprised at how many more people DO attend!